e-sensing/pysits/README.md

 ## License

-`sitsflow` is distributed under the GPL 2 license.
+`pysits` is distributed under the GPL 2 license.
 See LICENSE for more details.